Greek – eiréné – one, peace, quietness, rest

 They never worried about anything, what they shall wear, eat or drink.

-They had peace with God
+These guys had peace with God

 It was only after disobedience that they lost their peace.

-They became anxious and started to worry about everything.
+Thus they became anxious and started to worry about everything.

 What to wear – they covered themselves with leaves